jaq316/DI-intro/PITCHME.md

 @ul
 - Infinitely easier unit testing of code
 - Loosely coupled software
-- Just aSk for whatever services you want in the constuctor.
+- Just ask for whatever services you want in the constuctor.
 Your DI container will deliver!
 - As a consumer, you don't need to care about the lifetime of an object.
 It is taken care of on registration
 - Swap out implementations of interfaces
 @ulend